ClickCease

 Questions About Autopilot Safety

-There are several questions investigators are still trying to answer here.
+Investigators are still trying to answer several questions here.
 Were Huang’s hands on the wheel during the seven seconds before the crash?
 Did any of the vehicle’s sensors detect an object ahead?
 Experts not that many Autopilot crashes involving Tesla vehicles involve the car slamming into a stationary object.

 This was the case in two recent crashes, one in Culver City where a Tesla on Autopilot rammed into a parked fire truck and another in Utah where a Model S once again crashed into a parked fire truck.
 Tesla CEO Elon Musk has maintained that the cars are safer with Autopilot than without it.
 However, safety experts say there is insufficient date to prove that statistically.

-As auto defect lawyers, we hope these crucial questions are answered during the course of this investigation.
-Emerging automobile technologies, however promising they might be, should not be tested out by humans on public roadways.
+As California auto defect lawyers, we hope these crucial questions are answered during the course of this investigation.
+No matter how promising they may be, testing out new automotive technologies on public roads is not a good idea.
 If these technologies are not ready to for primetime, they are simply not ready.
 Testing out these technologies should never come at the cost of human lives.

 Source: http://www.latimes.com/business/autos/la-fi-hy-tesla-autopilot-death-report-20180607-story.html